Elin-Modding-Resources/Elin.Docs/articles/100_Mod Documentation/Custom Whatever Loader/EN/Character/2_merchant.md

 }
 ```

 If you are not using a code editor, you should use [JSONLint](https://jsonlint.com/) to validate your json.

+For API related usages, see [Custom Merchant API](../API/Custom/merchant).

 ::: warning Spec Change
 + CWL 1.19.21 added `Identified` entry, to allow unidentified items to be sold.
 This change is backwards compatible.